What a difference a war makes: ABC news report from 2011 is kind to Bashar al-Assad (VIDEO)

 Today though, one would be hard pressed to find anything in western MSM that paints Assad as anything other than a brutal dictator.
 He of course is not that today, in spite of fighting a harrowing war against terrorism and illegal occupation on multiple fronts and he was certainly not that when Syria was at peace.

 If ABC in 2011 and ABC in 2017 is to be believed, the kindly doctor who never had political aspirations has been transformed from a mild mannered gentleman into a blood thirsty cartoonish tyrant.
-But what reason can ABC and other outlets for this change?
+But what reason can ABC and other outlets offer to justify this change?

 The self-evident answer is that the editorial line of MSM has become increasingly militant in order to suit the narratives of US policy.
 Imagine a media who can waiver from kind words to outright condemnation in order to meld a narrative to government policy.